pubannotation/text_alignment/README.md

-# Dictionary
+# SequenceAlignment

-[annotation-aligner](https://github.com/jdkim/annotation-aligner) enables alignment of annotation to a text to a variation of the text.
+It allows to get an optimal alignemnt of two character sequences, e.g., text.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'annotation-aligner'
+    gem 'sequence-alignment'

 And then execute: